flurie/sdp/README.md

 - Indexed/IndexedM - for create structure from list of associations or other Indexed/IndexedM, for rewriting or updating it, for reading and writing (4 and 2 functions/procedures resp.) and for searching indices of elements by predicate.
-- IFold - for folds with index.
+- IFold/IFoldM - for folds with index.
 - Sort/SortM - for sort data structures.
 Also SDP contain timSort algorithm implementation for all IndexedM.
 - Set - for standard set operations.